 A: Brokerage firms and other intermediaries holding shares of our Common Stock in street name for their customers are generally required to vote such shares in the manner directed by their customers.
 In the absence of timely directions, your broker will have discretion to vote your shares on our "routine" matter: the proposal to ratify the appointment of Marcum LLP as our independent registered public accounting firm.
-Your broker will not have discretion to vote on the election of directors or the approval of the Amended 2014 Equity Incentive Plan, which are "non-routine" matters, absent direction from you.
+Your broker will not have discretion to vote on the election of directors, the compensation of Soleno's named executive officers, the frequency of the advisory votes on executive compensation, the amended and restated 2014 Equity Incentive Plan, or the issuance of shares to be issued upon exercise of the warrants sold in the Private Placement, which are "non-routine" matters, absent direction from you.